-The term 'Strategy' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Strategy' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Where businesses are concerned, strategy proves to be both the scope and direction that a business pursues over a longer term time frame.
 Strategy gains a business or other organization advantages through optimally deploying and utilizing all types of resources in competitive environments.
 Strategy is utilized to fulfill the needs that markets experience and to live up to the expectations and anticipation of the share holders in the firm or stake holders in the organization.